danielzk107/danielzk107/README.md

 danielzk107@gmail.com

-If I am not available through either of those, I am propably at the exact amount of busyness that requires one not to check their phone.
+If I am not available through either of those, I am propably at the approximate amount of busyness that requires one not to check their phone.
 <!--
 **danielzk107/danielzk107** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.